Price Waterhouse Coopers Deloitte

 “In light of Mr Smith’s claims of continuing service difficulties, I will be seeking to determine with you a mechanism which will allow an objective measurement of any such difficulties to be made.” ( GS-CAV Exhibit 1 to 88 - See GS-CAV 76)

-Between October 7th and 10th, 1993, Robert Nason, a partner at Coopers and Lybrand, along with his secretary, Ms. Hurley, conducted a visit to my business as representatives of Telstra.
-This visit was part of an audit associated with our ongoing COT arbitrations, which aimed to address disputes related to fixed-line telecommunications services.
+Between October 7th and 10th, 1993, Robert Nason, a partner at Coopers and Lybrand, along with his secretary, Ms. Hurley, visited my business as Telstra representatives.
+This visit was part of an audit of our ongoing COT arbitrations, which aimed to address disputes related to fixed-line telecommunications services.

-After reviewing these documents, Mr. Nason conveyed his strong belief that the information could be instrumental in demonstrating that Telstra had misled and deceived me throughout the arbitration proceedings.
-His comments suggested that he felt compelled to highlight this potential misrepresentation in his analysis.
+After reviewing these documents, Mr. Nason conveyed his firm belief that the information could be instrumental in demonstrating that Telstra had misled and deceived me throughout the arbitration proceedings.
+His comments suggested he felt compelled to highlight this potential misrepresentation in his analysis.

-Despite his initial assertions, it is important to note that Robert Nason ultimately did not include any findings of misleading or deceptive conduct in his final report to Telstra.
-This outcome was surprising given the weight of the information I had provided and the implications it had for my case.
+Despite his initial assertions, it is essential to note that Robert Nason did not include any findings of misleading or deceptive conduct in his final report to Telstra.
+This outcome was surprising, given the weight of the information I provided and its implications for my case.

-Kangaroo Court - Absent Justice The Price Waterhouse Coopers Deloitte hyperlink https://shorturl.at/5EALA to the Kangaroo Court demonstrates a growing apprehension within the Australian government and media regarding the operational practices of the prominent big four accountancy firms.
-The aforementioned COT Cases have brought to light similar concerns pertaining to irregularities during and after the 1994/1995 arbitrations.
+The Price Waterhouse Coopers Deloitte hyperlink https://shorturl.at/5EALA to the Kangaroo Court demonstrates a growing apprehension within the Australian government and media regarding the operational practices of the prominent big four accountancy firms.
+The COT Cases have brought to light similar concerns about irregularities during and after the 1994/1995 arbitrations.
 Despite being raised within a government-sanctioned arbitration process, these issues were not adequately addressed for the ordinary citizens of Australia.

 How does the above PwC text relate to the COT Cases arbitration process?